wxWidgets/wxWidgets/src/stc/scintilla/README.txt

-This directory contains copies of the scintilla/src and scintilla/include directories from the Scintilla source distribution.
+This directory contains copies of the src, include, lexers, and lexlib directories from the Scintilla source distribution.
 All other code needed to implement Scintilla on top of wxWidgets is located in the directory above this one.

-The current version of the Scintilla code is 3.21
+The current version of the Scintilla code is 3.3.9

 These are the basic steps needed to update the version of Scintilla used by wxSTC.

 1. Copy include, lexers, lexlib and src folders to src/stc/scintilla

-2. Examine diffs between the new src/stc/scintilla/Scintilla.iface file and the version in SVN.
+2. Examine diffs between the new src/stc/scintilla/include/Scintilla.iface file and the version in SVN.
 You should get familiar especially with new method names or constants because some of them may need to be tweaked to conform to similar naming patterns already used.
 (See step
-#5 below.)
+#6 below.)

 3. Identify new source files and update build/bakefiles/scintilla.bkl accordingly so the new files will get built.
 Use bakefile to